Quick Start

 The interactive TUI gives you a two-pane overview of your project:

-jjj uiThe left pane shows Next Actions — the same prioritized list as jjj status, updated live.
-The right pane shows the Project Tree: problems, their solutions, and any attached critiques, expanded into a hierarchy.
+jjj uiThe left pane shows the Project Tree: problems, their solutions, and any attached critiques, expanded into a hierarchy.
+The right pane shows Detail for the selected item.
+Use Tab to jump between action items.

 Key bindings: